JuliaNLSolvers/Optim.jl/README.md

                show_trace = false)
 ```

-It is also possible to call the type-stable low-level interface directly using `OptimizationOptions`:
+Notice the need to specify the method using a keyword if this syntax is used.
+It is also possible to call the statically dispatched interface directly using `OptimizationOptions`:

 ```jl
 res = optimize(f, g!,